 My web design business, Outbox Online, has taught me so much about running a successful business & working with clients to get what they want through goal-oriented design.
 But that career often keeps me cooped up in my office for hours on end with only my computer for company.

-I wanted a way to spend some of my working time outside, with other people, creating spaces they love … so I started Cultiverity.
-A new business as of 2014, Cultiverity lets me create beautiful outdoor spaces for others using my design skills in a whole new way.
+I wanted a way to spend some of my working time outside, with other people, creating spaces they love … so I started Cultiverity in 2014.
+Cultiverity lets me create beautiful outdoor spaces for others using my design skills in a whole new way.

 To plant a garden is to believe in tomorrow.Audrey Hepburn